-Outcomes based team development

-- Outcomes based - Results are measured on changed behaviour at the workplace - Long term relationship with the client - Part of a continuous development process. - Focus on developing a relationship (pre analysis, follow-up, and impact assessment). - Functional approach focussed on attaining outcomes and moving the group towards optimal functioning though constant conditioning.
+Traditional Team building Outcomes based team development Activity based Outcomes based • Results are measured on the group having fun during the event.
+Results are measured on changed behaviour at the workplace • Short term relationship with the client.
+Long term relationship with the client • Usually a once off intervention. • Part of a continuous development process. • Little time is spend with client before / after the intervention Focus on developing a relationship - (pre analysis, follow-up, and impact assessment).
+More superficial approach focussing on having fun, entertainment, adrenaline and excitement.
+Functional approach focussed on attaining outcomes and moving the group towards optimal functioning though constant conditioning.